Stock market today: Asian stocks gain ahead of US and Japan rate decisions

 Chinese data for January-February were mixed, with property investment falling while other indicators showed improvement.

-In India, the Sensex was unchanged and in Bangkok the SET was up 0.5%.
+In India, the Sensex added 0.2% and in Bangkok the SET was up 0.3%.

 On Friday, Wall Street closed out its second straight losing week, giving back some of the gains that helped push the stock market to an all-time high earlier in the week.